gvwilson/sensibleadventures/bookster/bookster.md

 "Thank you, young *sra*," the Hett replied gratefully.
 "Now, if you will excuse us?
 We will be two days to Forecastle with these packs."

 "Sure.
-See you in two weeks."
-She raised a hand in farewell.
+Safe journey."
+She half-raised a hand in farewell.

-Suddenly aware that she was going to be late for her lesson at the captain's house, Erileine walked quickly.
+She turned and walked back toward town, her pace quickening as she realized that she was going to be late for her lesson at the Captain's House.
 She jumped as a macaw squawked at her from a branch overhead, instantly angry at it for making her heart pound.
 Stooping, she picked up a stone and threw it at the brightly colored bird.
 "Go home," she said loudly.
 The macaw squawked again and flapped away, wondering in its little bird mind why the trees smelled so strange and why the nights were so cold.
 A few jungle creatures were always caught on the mountain when it left Mau Ngapcha.
-Sometimes the townspeople caught them and sold them as pets or delicacies at Gandan Berth.
+The townspeople caught them and sold them as pets or delicacies at Gandan Berth when they could.
 Better that than letting them starve or freeze to death, they told one another.

-Erileine heaved a sigh of relief when she reached Slip Street.
+Erileine heaved a sigh of relief when she reached Slip Street, having half-expected Fraederiq to ambush her on the way.
 People were stringing beans and weeding potatoes in the terraced fields on either side of town.
 She waved hello to the few who noticed her, but didn't stop to chat.

 The Captain's House watched over Starboard Town from the top of Slip Street like a shepherd watching her flock.
 The old captain had still